expression

 3 - 4 # -1 3 - null # null

 Concatenation.
 Make a new text that combines the two texts.
 If an operand is a number, convert it to text.
-If after this conversion either operand is not text, then it fails.
+If after this conversion either operand is not text, then it disrupts.

 Concatenation with a space.
-If the two operands are not texts after number conversion, then it fails.
+If the two operands are not texts after number conversion, then it disrupts.
 Make a new text

 that combines the two texts with a space between.
 If the first operand